“WE ARE VICTIMS TOO”: THE WOMEN ISIS LEFT BEHIND

 I now run a small shop for women’s clothes and fabric.
 I am afraid that the Iraqi security forces will knock on my door one day and tell me that I need to leave because we are an ISIS family and they don’t want us in this community anymore.
 I know that my husband and my sons were ISIS members, but I didn’t see them hurting anyone and even if they did, I was against it and I had nothing to do with their decision to join.
 I am also someone who was affected by ISIS.
 They came and my husband and my sons joined them, and now they are all gone.”

-Khadija holds photos of her two sons who joined ISIS and who were killed during the battle to retake Mosul and the surrounding areas.
+Khadija holds photos of her two sons who joined ISIS and were killed during the battle to retake Mosul.

 FATIMA, 40, MOTHER OF FIVE